MatthijsBrem/wheelchair-design-platform/README.md

      if (volume > maxVol) maxVol = volume;

-The gradient is reset everytime a palette gets completed
+The gradient is reset every time a palette gets completed

      if (gradient > 1529) {
          gradient %= 1530;